mliew21396/remote-work-u2/week-6/8-cultural-blog.md

 ## Summary
 This week you will look into a new topic called stereotype threat.
 DBC is an amazing place, but it's also easy to suffer from impostor syndrome or stereotype threat depending on your background.
 It's a good idea to learn a bit about these concepts to prepare yourself for the possibility.
-Remember to time-box to about an hour for each blog post.
+Remember to time-box about an hour for each blog post.

 ## Release 0: Copy the Template